-Bitchy TV reporter Eve Preston (Emmanuelle Vaugier - Washed Away) is sent to do an interview with eccentric inventor Ned Larfield (Michel Perron) who has come up with a revolutionary new way to power cars.
-But Eve is not the only one interested in Ned's invention as a CEO of an oil company fears it will put him out of business and has two heavies kill Ned, destroying all evidence of his invention at the same time.
+TV reporter Eve Preston (Emmanuelle Vaugier - Washed Away) is sent to do an interview with eccentric inventor Ned Larfield (Michel Perron) who has come up with a revolutionary new way to power cars.
+But Eve is not the only one interested in Ned's invention as a CEO of an oil company fears it will put him out of business and has hired two men to kill Ned, destroying all evidence of his invention at the same time.
 The heavies also run Eve off the road in fear that she may have learned all about Ned's invention.
 Except Eve doesn't die, instead she comes around with no memory and just a business card in her pocket.
-That card leads her to inspiration speaker Harry Griggs (Anthony Lemke - False Pretenses) who dislikes Eve because of a feature she once wrote on him.
-But realising that not only has she no memory but two men are trying to kill her, tries to help to put the pieces together to try and work out what is going on.
+That card leads her to inspirational speaker Harry Griggs (Anthony Lemke - False Pretenses) who dislikes Eve because of a feature she once wrote on him.
+But realising that not only has she no memory but two men are trying to kill her, tries to help her put the pieces together to try and work out what is going on.

 What this all boils down to is that "Reverse Angle" is not terrible but it is 90 minutes of your life which you will probably regret wasting if you watch it.
 It is just dull with nothing about it which makes it entertaining and in fact I reckon if they had embraced the corniness of it then it would have been more entertaining.